 Without question, Cogongrass is the most troublesome invasive plant that I (and my clients) deal with.
 Here in Northwest Florida, we have a lot of it, and it is very difficult to manage.
 It has been my observation that the difficulty of management and limited early success often lead to frustration and ultimately a loss of interest in control efforts on the part of landowners/managers.
 This is the absolute worst-case scenario, as diligence over time is paramount to successfully managing cogongrass.
 With all this in mind, optimizing the impact of the initial control effort is crucial both in terms of biology (efficacy on the plants) and psychology (keeping the landowner encouraged and motivated).
-If you have cogongrass to fight, take every step you can to get the absolute best results you can, out of every treatment, especially the first one.
+If you have cogongrass to fight, take every step you can to get the absolute best results out of every treatment, especially the first one.

 The following is a discussion of some of the steps you can take to maximize the efficacy of your control efforts.